shaojwa/prog/_en.md

 https://wikidiff.com/deliver/send
 https://wikidiff.com/dispatch/deliver

-1. dependent, Signal all dependent instructions that data is ready
+1. dependent, Signal all dependent instructions that data is ready.
+1. number, nproc - print the number of processing units available.
 1. scheme, out-of-order general scheme
-1. number, nproc - print the number of processing units available.
+1. eliminate，Can we eliminate such dependencies?
+1. speculation， value speculation.
+1. divert, if we divert the second write to an alternate storage location

 #### 数量
 ```